Planning the Perfect Golf Tournament: Tips and Strategies

 Golf Tournament Document Templates

 Our Golf tournament document templates offer a complete golf tournament communication set.
 The set includes a sample sponsor solicitation letter, sponsor confirmation, and player confirmation letters (you may not need these if you implement online golf registration), participant thank you, and golf course confirmation letters.
-The documents are created in Word and may be downloaded and customized to meet your individual tournament needs.
-With this resource, you’ll assemble professional communications and sponsor recruitment materials with minimal time and effort.
+The documents may be downloaded and customized to meet your tournament needs.
+Assemble professional communications and sponsor recruitment materials with minimal time and effort.

 Getting Your Charity Golf Tournament Started Right eBook